 In the absence of a quorum or in the case of emergency, adjourn the General Meeting or declare it closed.

-The Executive Committee may propose motions for the Society to vote on (‘Executive Committee Motions’), which shall be notified to Members with the notice of the General Meeting.
+The Board may propose motions for the Society to vote on (‘Board Motions’), which shall be notified to Members with the notice of the General Meeting.

-Any Member may request that a motion be voted on (‘Member’s Motion’) at a General Meeting, by giving notice to the Secretary or Executive Committee at least 14 Working Days before that meeting.
+Any Member may request that a motion be voted on (‘Member’s Motion’) at a General Meeting, by giving notice to the Secretary or Board at least 14 Working Days before that meeting.
 The Member may also provide information in support of the motion (‘Member’s Information’).
-If notice of the motion is given to the Secretary or Executive Committee before written Notice of the General Meeting is given to Members, notice of the motion shall be provided to Members with the written Notice of the General Meeting.
+If notice of the motion is given to the Secretary or Board before written Notice of the General Meeting is given to Members, notice of the motion shall be provided to Members with the written Notice of the General Meeting.

 Minutes